Emergence of robust memory manifolds: Properties of the memory manifold

+Here, $[\mathbf{x}]$ denotes a diagonal matrix with the vector $\mathbf{x}$ on the diagonal.
 There is a solution to eq. \ref{eq:continuity-cond} if the matrix in parentheses on the LHS is invertible.
-Since the leading edge of this matrix is at $1 - \frac{1}{8} \langle \phi'^{2}\rangle$ -- for large $N$ -- invertibility is guaranteed when eq. \ref{eq:large-gRNN-MS} is true, i.e., in the marginally stable region.
+Since the leading edge of the spectrum of this matrix is at $-1 + \frac{1}{2} \langle \phi'^{2}\rangle_{\rm a}$ -- for large $N$ -- invertibility is guaranteed as long as $g$ satisfies the condition for marginal stability (eq. \ref{eq:large-gRNN-MS}).
 Thus, so long as the network exhibits frozen stabilisation, there will exist a continuous manifold of fixed-points.
-The same argument, can be easily extended to link the stability of the Jacobian to the continuity of the manifold for other networks, like the ssRNN in Fig. \ref{fig:ssRNN-Jacobian}, exhibiting frozen stabilisation.
-The fact that frozen stabilisation allows networks with a small number of neurons to exhibit continuous manifolds is potentially relevant to questions about achieving continuous attractors with a few neurons in the nervous systems of insects \cite{turner2020neuroanatomical,kim2017ring}.
+The same argument can be easily extended to link the stability of the Jacobian to the continuity of the manifold for other networks, like the ssRNN in Fig. \ref{fig:ssRNN-Jacobian}, exhibiting frozen stabilisation.
+The fact that frozen stabilisation allows networks with a small number of neurons to exhibit continuous manifolds is potentially relevant to questions about accurately storing continuous variables in networks with a few neurons in the nervous systems of insects \cite{turner2020neuroanatomical,kim2017ring}.